ggajoch/esphome_emulated_roku/README.md

 |-----------|------|-------------|
 | `type` | `std::string` | Event type: `keypress`, `keydown`, or `keyup` |
 | `key` | `std::string` | The key name (see Key Names below) |

+## Logitech Harmony setup

+Use Roku, model '4' as a device.

+Than, you can use buttons to send events to the esp32.